CONSTITUTION OF THE ONTARIO CAVY CLUB

 (a) Any members requesting that consideration be given to a change to the Standard must submit his/her proposal to a member of the Standards Committee.
 All proposals must be received in writing or by electronic methods no later than August 1st in the year that revisions are considered.

-(b) The Standards Committee will confer prior to mailing of the offical ballot to eligible voters to discuss proposals received from the membership and to formulate recommendations of their own.
+(b) The Standards Committee will confer prior to mailing of the official ballot to eligible voters to discuss proposals received from the membership and to formulate recommendations of their own.

 (3) ADDITION OF NEW BREEDS AND/OR COLOUR VARIETIES